 Content hubs can drastically boost a website’s search engine optimization.
 Because content hubs feature relevant, unique, informative, high-quality content, they are easily discovered by search engines such as Google, Bing, Yahoo!, and even DuckDuckGo.

-As you begin to attract visitors to specific content hubs that you have created, search engines such as Google will begin to view your website as more authoritative.
+As you begin to attract visitors to specific content hubs you have created, search engines such as Google will begin to view your website as more authoritative.
 As a website rises in popularity by providing high-quality concentrated articles or content, its page rank within Google will also rise.

 A Content Hub’s Impact on Branding